 Further, in 2010 the Citizens United v.
-Federal Election Commission decision by the United States' Supreme Court affirmed that corporations are entitled to the same free speech laws as individuals and that it is legal for groups including a corporation to donate to political causes without monetary limit.
+Federal Election Commission decision by the United States' Supreme Court affirmed that corporations are entitled to the same First Amendment right to free speech as individuals and that it is legal for groups including a corporation to donate to political causes without monetary limit.
 While that decision did not remove bans on direct contributions to candidates, companies are now able to contribute indirectly, and substantially, to candidates through political organizations.